 This article will discuss how to install a few different types of Joe Barden pickups into your guitar.
 Joe Barden pickups can suit virtually any guitar, and a long list of well-known players use them, including Bruce Springsteen, Danny Gatton, Jimmy Thackery, Kevin Eknes, Ted Turner, and many more.
 You can find Joe Barden pickups at many locations around the United States, or you can order them online.
-Joe Barden pickups almost all use a rail-style pickup instead of the more common steel or magnetic posts.
+Almost all Joe Bardens feature rail-style pickups instead of the more common steel or magnetic posts.

 Before you Begin

 While this guide intends to show you how to install the many types of pickups that Joe Bardeen makes, we didn’t create it as a step-by-step guide.
 To get the most from this post, you will need to know how to follow the wiring diagrams we present.
 The article also assumes you have the equipment required and have experience using it.
-If you need a step by step tutorial, we recommend checking out one of the many pickup wiring articles we have here at humbucker.
+If you need a step-by-step tutorial, we recommend checking out one of the many pickup wiring articles we have here at Humbucker Soup.

 Vintage Stratocaster Wiring